Just Vision: Filmography

 The first film to be released by Just Vision was Encounter Point in 2006.
 According to Anita Gates of The New York Times, "This film may prompt others to take up the cause."

 Just Vision's second film, Budrus, is the best known, and has reached diverse audiences worldwide.
-The film is about non-violent demonstrations conducted by the residents of Budrus (a Palestinian town in the Ramallah and al-Bireh Governorate) during the early 2000s to protest against the building of the Israeli West Bank barrier inside of the village.
+The film is about nonviolent demonstrations conducted by the residents of Budrus (a Palestinian town in the Ramallah and al-Bireh Governorate) during the early 2000s to protest against the building of the Israeli West Bank barrier inside of the village.
 Budrus initially debuted on the festival circuit in 2009 at the Dubai International Film Festival.
 It also played at the Tribeca Film Festival.

 Since the release of Budrus, Just Vision has released two new film projects on the growing trend of home evictions in East Jerusalem.
 The first is a series of shorts called Home Front: Portraits From Sheikh Jarrah, followed by a 25-minute documentary, My Neighbourhood, co-directed and co-produced by Rebekah Wingert-Jabi and Julia Bacha.
 Both projects follow the individual stories of Palestinian and Israeli nonviolent resistance to the eviction of Palestinian families.
 My Neighbourhood premiered in 2012 at the Tribeca Film Festival, and has been screened across the United States, as well as at the European Parliament.

 In 2017, Just Vision produced Naila and the Uprising, directed by Julia Bacha.
 It was a documentary that highlighted the hardships Palestinians faced against Israel.
 In 2018, Facebook blocked the trailer for Naila and the Uprising for all Facebook users in Israel.
 In a message to the operators of the Local Call Facebook page that attempted to post the trailer, which Just Vision helps fund, Facebook said, “Your ad was not approved because it doesn’t conform to our advertising policy.
 We don’t allow advertising that includes shocking, derogatory or sensational content, including ads that depict violence or threats of violence.”
 Yet hours before the film's screening in Jaffa, Israel, the ad received approval to run on the site.

 In 2021, Just Vision produced the documentary film Boycott.